-This section examines the benefits and costs of using tax incentives as well as important considerations in designing, granting, and monitoring the use of tax incentives to increase investment and growth.
+This section examines the benefits and costs of using tax incentives as well as important considerations in designing, granting and monitoring the use of tax incentives to increase investment and growth.
 Tax incentives are often criticized on grounds that they erode the tax base without any substantial effects on the level of investment.
-It is not easy, however, to separate criticism of the tax incentive regimes adopted by countries from criticism of all tax incentives.
-Advisors have recognized that certain well-designed tax incentives have been successful in increasing investment.
+It is not easy, however, to separate criticism of the tax incentive regimes that are actually adopted from criticism of all tax incentives.
+Advisers have recognized that certain well-designed tax incentives have been successful in increasing investment.